 Ore ownership can be transferred too.
 Ore can be transferred by the owner of the account containing the Ore sending its transaction hash (its own "serial number," as it were") as a memo to another account.
 Even Ore that is partially (or fully) depleted can be transferred, if desired.
-If one mints new bills/coins from Ore that has been transferred, then to help clarify the origin of the Ore, let the format of the memo of the bill/coin state the face value of the GC followed by the note, "transferred Ore."
-Then, the next operation in the account minting the bill should include a memo containing the transaction hash of the original Ore transaction.
-For example, minting transaction with memo "10 GC - Transferred Ore" followed immediately by clarifying transaction with memo "94be..."
+If one mints new bills/coins from Ore that have been transferred, then to clarify the origin of the Ore, let the format of the memo of the bill/coin state the face value of the GC followed by the note, "transferred Ore."
+Then, the next operation from the account minting the bill from the transferred Ore should include a memo containing the transaction hash of the original Ore transaction.
+For example, minting transactions with memo "10 GC - Transferred Ore" followed immediately by clarifying transactions with memo "94be..."